planet-nine-app/the-advancement/README.md

 These extensions are ad ~blockers~ cover-uppers.
 With [Google's adoption of manifest v3][manifest-v3], ad blockers are losing their ability to rely on huge filter sets for blocking ad domains.
-In that link you can read about one ad blockers attempt to continue without the filter rules, but we wanted to go an alternative route.
+In that link you can read about one ad blocker's attempt to continue without the filter rules, but we wanted to go an alternative route.

 You see there's nothing stopping us in manifest v3 from just covering up ads with this harmless ficus.